sebawita/KinveyChat/Tutorial/tutorial-03-entities.md

 Now you can use the Country entity to allow the user to tell the bot in which country they want the car.

 At this point, you should have the `rent-car` conversation ready.
-See homework from [link to homework #homework thing](./tutorial-02-first-conversation.md).
+See homework from [chapter two](./tutorial-02-first-conversation.md).

 Now, you are going to add a `question` step to the `rent-car` conversation.
 Question steps are used to capture specific information from the user.
 The question will ask the user for a Country and save the response for later.